kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     - Delegated Job: `PodGroup` has a controller ownerRef to the Job and links to the parent-owned `Workload`/`CompositePodGroup` (no Job-owned `Workload` exists).
   - Naming abbreviations for `Workload` and `PodGroup`.
+  - Discovery only matches objects with a controller `ownerReference` to the Job: a `Workload` with `spec.controllerRef` to the Job but no controller `ownerReference` is ignored and the controller compiles its own.
+  - Ambiguity: two controller-owned `Workload`s (or `PodGroup`s) for one Job produce an `UnsupportedWorkloadStructure` Warning event, pods are created without `schedulingGroup`, and `job_scheduling_object_syncs_total{result="error"}` is incremented.
+  - Drift: a controller-owned `Workload` whose `PodGroupTemplates` count is not 1 produces an `UnsupportedWorkloadStructure` Warning event and the same fallback.
+  - Suspend/resume: the `PodGroup` is deleted only after the suspended Job has no pods (`PodGroupDeleted`), the `Workload` is retained, a `gang.minCount` change while suspended is applied to the `Workload`, and a new `PodGroup` is created on resume with the current `minCount`.
+A Job created with `spec.suspend: true` gets a `Workload` but no `PodGroup` until first resume.

 ##### Integration tests

-We will add the following integration tests to the Job controller (`test/integration/job/job_test.go`):
+Existing tests in `test/integration/job/job_test.go` (v1.37):
-- Lifecycle test for both `Basic` and `Gang` Jobs (create, update, delete Job; verify `Workload` and `PodGroup` are materialized, pods have `schedulingGroup`, and Job deletion cascades to `Workload`/`PodGroup` deletion).
+- `TestJobGangScheduling`: lifecycle for `Basic` and `Gang` Jobs (create, discover, delete; `Workload` and `PodGroup` are materialized, pods carry `schedulingGroup`, deletion cascades), passthrough of topology constraints, disruption mode and resourceClaims, and the multiple-object fallback.
-- Elastic scaling: updating `spec.scheduling.schedulingPolicy.gang.minCount` (or `spec.parallelism` when
+- `TestJobGangSchedulingElasticScaling`: updating `spec.scheduling.schedulingPolicy.gang.minCount`
-  `minCount` is unset) updates the `Workload` and the runtime `PodGroup`.
+  (or `spec.parallelism` when `minCount` is unset) updates the `Workload` and the runtime `PodGroup`.
-- Passthrough: topology constraints, disruption mode, and resourceClaims declared in `spec.scheduling` appear in the compiled `Workload`/`PodGroup`.
-- Failure Recovery test (create a Job while the `Workload` API is unavailable, verify the controller retries and the `Workload` is eventually created).
-- Feature gate disable/enable (Jobs work without `Workload`/`PodGroup` creation).
+- `TestJobGangSchedulingSuspendResume`: suspend/resume behavior (updated for Beta, see above).
-- A Job owned by a parent workload skips `Workload` creation and skips `PodGroup` creation when no annotation is set, but creates a `PodGroup` mapped to the parent's `PodGroupTemplate` when the annotation is present.
+- `TestJobDelegatedPodGroup`: a Job owned by a parent workload skips `Workload` creation, skips `PodGroup` creation when no annotation is set, and creates a `PodGroup` mapped to the parent's `PodGroupTemplate` when the annotation is present.
-- The controller discovers and uses a pre-created `Workload`/`PodGroup`, does not take ownership, and does not mutate it on Job spec changes — in particular, updating `spec.scheduling.schedulingPolicy.gang.minCount` leaves a BYO `PodGroup`'s `minCount` untouched, and the BYO object is not GC'd when the Job is deleted.
-- Jobs created by CronJob get one `Workload` and one `PodGroup` per Job, and these are GC'd when the Job completes or is deleted.
-- When a Job is suspended, pods are deleted but `Workload`/`PodGroup` remain; on resume the same `Workload`/`PodGroup` are used and pods are recreated with the correct `schedulingGroup`.
-- Verify controller-created `Workload`/`PodGroup` have the correct owner references.
+- Feature gate disabled: `spec.scheduling` is dropped and no `Workload`/`PodGroup` is created.

+Tests added for Beta:
+- Suspend deletes the `PodGroup` after pods are gone and keeps the `Workload`; resume creates a new `PodGroup` referencing the same `Workload`; pods created after resume reference the new `PodGroup` name.
+- Bring-your-own `PodGroup` via `spec.template.spec.schedulingGroup`: the controller creates no `Workload`/`PodGroup`, does not add an `ownerReference` to the user's `PodGroup`, and leaves its `minCount` untouched on a `gang.minCount` update.
+- Ambiguous and drifted controller-owned objects: Warning events are emitted and pods are created without `schedulingGroup`.

 ##### e2e tests

-- End-to-end gang scheduling: all pods are scheduled together or none.
+Existing tests (`test/e2e/apps/job.go`):
+- `should compile a Workload and PodGroup for a gang-scheduled Job and wire its pods to the PodGroup`
+- `should propagate an elastic gang minCount change to the Workload and PodGroup`
+- `should create Workload and PodGroup for gang-eligible Job` (also gated on `GenericWorkload`;
+  verifies `PodGroup` owner references and pod `schedulingGroup` wiring)

+Tests added for Beta:
+- Gang scheduling behavior: with insufficient capacity for `minCount` pods, no pod of the gang is bound; once capacity is available all are bound.
-- `Basic` scheduling policy: pods are scheduled through the same Workload Scheduling Cycle as gang scheduling, without enforcing minCount.
+- `Basic` scheduling policy: pods of a Job without `spec.scheduling` are scheduled pod-by-pod and the Job completes, with a `Basic` `Workload`/`PodGroup` present.
-- Elastic gang resize via `minCount` update.
-- Mixed workloads: gang and basic Jobs coexist.
-- Failure scenarios, e.g., insufficient resources for a gang, partial failures.
+- Suspend/resume: suspending a gang Job removes its `PodGroup`; resuming creates a new one and the Job completes.
-- CronJob with gang scheduling: each Job created by the CronJob gets its own `Workload`/`PodGroup` and completed Jobs clean up their scheduling objects via GC.
+- CronJob with gang scheduling: each Job created by the CronJob gets its own `Workload`/`PodGroup`, and completed Jobs clean up their scheduling objects via GC.

+Performance: a scale test in `kubernetes/perf-tests` compares Job creation throughput and `job_sync_duration_seconds` with the gate on and off, and records time-to-first-bind for gang Jobs.

 ### Graduation Criteria

 #### Alpha (v1.36)

 The first alpha (the automatic, type-based model) delivered:
-- Feature implemented behind the `WorkloadWithJob` feature gate (default: disabled).
+- [x] Feature implemented behind the `WorkloadWithJob` feature gate (default: disabled).
-- Job controller creates `Workload`/`PodGroup` objects when the feature gate is enabled.
+- [x] Job controller creates `Workload`/`PodGroup` objects when the feature gate is enabled.
-- Gang scheduling policy applied to indexed parallel Jobs (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`).
+- [x] Gang scheduling policy applied to indexed parallel Jobs (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`).
-- Non-gang scheduling Jobs do not have `Workload`/`PodGroup` objects created.
+- [x] Non-gang scheduling Jobs do not have `Workload`/`PodGroup` objects created.
-- Jobs managed by higher-level controllers skip `Workload`/`PodGroup` creation.
+- [x] Jobs managed by higher-level controllers skip `Workload`/`PodGroup` creation.
-- API validation rejects updates that change `spec.parallelism` for gang scheduling Jobs.
+- [x] API validation rejects updates that change `spec.parallelism` for gang scheduling Jobs.
-- Unit and integration tests for the `Workload`/`PodGroup` creation flow.
+- [x] Unit and integration tests for the `Workload`/`PodGroup` creation flow.

 #### Alpha (v1.37)

-This second alpha replaces the automatic model with the user-facing API:
+The second alpha replaced the automatic model with the user-facing API:
-- New `spec.scheduling` (`JobSchedulingConfiguration`) field added to `batch/v1`, gated by the existing `WorkloadWithJob` feature gate (still default-disabled).
+- [x] New `spec.scheduling` (`JobSchedulingConfiguration`) field added to `batch/v1`, gated by the existing `WorkloadWithJob` feature gate (still default-disabled).
-- The Job controller compiles `spec.scheduling` into `Workload`/`PodGroup` via the shared `workloadbuilder` library, defaulting to `Basic` and materializing a `Workload`/`PodGroup` for every eligible Job.
+- [x] The Job controller compiles `spec.scheduling` into `Workload`/`PodGroup` via the shared `workloadbuilder` library, defaulting to `Basic` and materializing a `Workload`/`PodGroup` for every eligible Job.
-- `Gang` opt-in with `minCount` defaulting to `parallelism`, plus support for mutable `minCount` (elastic scaling) and passthrough of topology constraints, disruption mode, and resourceClaims.
+- [x] `Gang` opt-in with `minCount` defaulting to `parallelism`, plus support for mutable `minCount` (elastic scaling) and passthrough of topology constraints, disruption mode, and resourceClaims.
-- API validation makes `spec.scheduling` fields immutable except `gang.minCount`; the v1.36
+- [x] API validation makes `spec.scheduling` fields immutable except `gang.minCount`; the v1.36
   `spec.parallelism`-rejection validation is removed.
-- Jobs owned by a higher-level controller (via `OwnerReference`) defer `Workload` ownership to the parent; they manage their own `PodGroup` when the parent delegates it via the annotation, and skip both objects otherwise.
+- [x] Jobs owned by a higher-level controller (via `OwnerReference`) defer `Workload` ownership to the parent; they manage their own `PodGroup` when the parent delegates it via the annotation, and skip both objects otherwise.
-- Unit and integration tests for the new API, defaulting, mutability, and `workloadbuilder` compilation; user-facing documentation for the new API.
+- [x] Unit and integration tests for the new API, defaulting, mutability, and `workloadbuilder` compilation; user-facing documentation for the new API.

 #### Beta

-- Promote the `WorkloadWithJob` feature gate to enabled by default.
+- [ ] `WorkloadWithJob` enabled by default, together with `GenericWorkload` ([KEP-4671]).
+If
-- Evaluate whether the Job controller's [current batch-create](https://github.com/kubernetes/kubernetes/blob/2023f445eca52e6baa72139e56c6e4e01be0ee97/pkg/controller/job/job_controller.go#L1780-L1838) of pods should change when gang scheduling is active (it slows pod creation), and document the decision.
-- Decide which objects (`PodGroup` and/or `Workload`) the controller should delete when a Job is suspended and recreate on resume, so that resources are properly released and the scheduler can make fresh placement decisions.
-- Revisit the handling of ambiguous/malformed discovery (more than one `Workload`, or more than one `PodGroup`, associated with a Job).
-In alpha the controller falls back and surfaces a condition/event;
-  for Beta, decide on stronger handling and define the condition type/reason.
-This applies to both `Workload` and `PodGroup`.
-- Address feedback from alpha and confirm the `spec.scheduling` API shape and defaulting are stable.
-- E2e tests covering gang, topology, disruption, and elastic-scaling scenarios.
+  `GenericWorkload` does not ship default-on in v1.38, `WorkloadWithJob` graduates to Beta as default-disabled.
+- [ ] `batch/v1.JobSpec.Scheduling` repointed to the `scheduling.k8s.io/v1` building blocks
+  ([KEP-6089]).
+- [ ] `PodGroup` deleted on suspend and recreated on resume.
+- [ ] `UnsupportedWorkloadStructure` Warning event and fallback to default scheduling.
-- Metrics for monitoring `Workload`/`PodGroup` creation and scheduling outcomes.
+- [ ] Metrics `job_scheduling_object_syncs_total` and `job_scheduling_object_sync_duration_seconds`.
+- [ ] E2E tests passed as designed in the [Test Plan](#test-plan) and linked in Testgrid.
-- Performance testing to validate no significant impact on Job creation latency.
+- [ ] Performance test in `kubernetes/perf-tests` showing no regression in Job creation throughput.
+- [ ] Address all issues reported by users during alpha.
+- [ ] User-facing documentation updated.

 #### GA

-TBD after beta release
+- [ ] `GenericWorkload` ([KEP-4671]) is GA.
+- [ ] Two releases of Beta with no changes to the `spec.scheduling` shape or defaulting.
+- [ ] Address all issues reported by users during beta, including feedback on the fallback behavior for ambiguous/drifted objects.
+- [ ] e2e tests for `spec.scheduling` promoted to conformance.
+- [ ] `WorkloadWithJob` locked to enabled; the gate is removed after the deprecation window.

 #### Deprecation

-N/A for alpha release
+N/A. Promotion to Beta deprecates nothing; the `v1alpha3` building-block package remains importable through type aliases.

 ### Upgrade / Downgrade Strategy

-- **Upgrade:**
-  1. Upgrade kube-apiserver first, so it can serve `scheduling.k8s.io/v1alpha3` and accept the new `spec.scheduling` field.
-  2. Enable the `WorkloadWithJob` feature gate and upgrade kube-controller-manager.
-  3. New or reconciled Jobs get a `Workload`/`PodGroup` compiled from their `spec.scheduling`, defaulting to `Basic` when the field is omitted.

-- **Downgrade:**
-  Disable the feature gate on both kube-controller-manager and kube-apiserver.
-With the gate disabled on kube-apiserver, it clears `spec.scheduling` on create and ignores it on update.
-  With the gate disabled on kube-controller-manager, the controller stops compiling `Workload`/`PodGroup`.
-If the gate is left enabled on kube-apiserver, `spec.scheduling` is still served and accepted even though no controller acts on it.

-  Existing `Workload` and `PodGroup` objects remain and Jobs with `schedulingGroup.podGroupName` on their pods continue to run and new pods will not have `schedulingGroup.podGroupName` set.

-- **Behavior change between alphas:** in v1.36, indexed fully-parallel Jobs were automatically gang-scheduled; in v1.37 those same Jobs default to `Basic` unless the user sets `spec.scheduling.schedulingPolicy.gang`.
-Gang scheduling is now an explicit opt-in.
-Operators upgrading between alphas should be aware that previously auto-gang'd Jobs will schedule pod-by-pod unless updated.

-- **Migration for Existing Jobs:**
-  - Existing Jobs created before the upgrade get a `Workload`/`PodGroup` (defaulting to `Basic`) on their next reconciliation if they do not yet have running pods.
-  - To request gang or topology for an existing Job, set `spec.scheduling`.
-Note that all `spec.scheduling` fields except `gang.minCount` are immutable, so changing them on an existing Job requires recreating it.

-- **Controller restarts and upgrades:**
-  - The Job controller only creates `Workload`/`PodGroup` when the Job has no pods.
-  - If the controller restarts or is upgraded after creating the `Workload` but before creating the `PodGroup` or pods, on the next sync it discovers the existing objects via informers/listers and continues without creating duplicates.
-  - No special handling is required for in-flight Jobs during controller upgrade or restart.
+This KEP is additive and falls back to the original behavior on downgrade.

+#### Upgrade

+kube-apiserver is upgraded first, then kube-controller-manager.
+From that point every eligible Job that has not started gets a `Workload`/`PodGroup` compiled from its `spec.scheduling` (defaulting to `Basic`).
+Jobs that already started before the upgrade are left alone.
+Operators who do not want the scheduling objects can set `WorkloadWithJob=false` on kube-apiserver and kube-controller-manager;
+disabling `GenericWorkload` requires disabling `WorkloadWithJob` as well.

+Clusters upgrading from the v1.36 alpha should note that indexed fully-parallel Jobs are no longer gang-scheduled automatically; since v1.37 gang scheduling requires `spec.scheduling.schedulingPolicy.gang`.

+#### Downgrade

+Downgrading kube-controller-manager (or disabling the gate) stops compiling `Workload`/`PodGroup`, stops setting `schedulingGroup` on new pods, and stops deleting `PodGroup`s on suspend.
+Downgrading kube-apiserver clears `spec.scheduling` on create and ignores it on update; values already stored on a Job are preserved and served again once the gate is re-enabled.
+Existing `Workload`/`PodGroup` objects remain in etcd, are still honored by the scheduler for pods that reference them while `GenericWorkload` is enabled there, and are garbage collected with their Job.

 ### Version Skew Strategy

-Workload-aware scheduling for a Job only takes effect when:
-- The API server can serve the `Workload`/`PodGroup` APIs and accept `spec.scheduling`.
-- The Job controller compiles `Workload`/`PodGroup` and sets `schedulingGroup` on pods.
-- The scheduler supports `Workload`/`PodGroup`.

-Therefore, for a safe rollout:
-- kube-apiserver must be upgraded first so it includes the v1.37 `batch/v1` Job API changes and can accept and persist the new `spec.scheduling` field.
-- kube-controller-manager and kube-scheduler can be upgraded in either order relative to each other;
-  both orders are safe.
-Gang/topology semantics simply do not take effect until *both* are upgraded: until the scheduler is upgraded it ignores `schedulingGroup`, and until the controller is upgraded no `Workload`/`PodGroup` is compiled for the scheduler to act on.

-Skew scenarios:
-- **kube-controller-manager new, kube-scheduler old:** the controller compiles `Workload` and `PodGroup` and sets `schedulingGroup` on pods, but the scheduler ignores them, so pods schedule pod-by-pod with no gang/topology benefit until the scheduler is upgraded.
-- **kube-controller-manager old, kube-scheduler new:** the controller does not compile `Workload` or `PodGroup` and does not set `schedulingGroup`, so the scheduler has no workload information information and pods schedule pod-by-pod.
-- **kube-apiserver ahead of kube-controller-manager:** the API server may persist `spec.scheduling` on a Job, but an older controller that does not understand the field simply ignores it (no `Workload` or `PodGroup` is compiled) until the controller is upgraded.
+This feature is limited to the control plane, so version skew with kubelets does not matter.

+kube-apiserver can be one minor version ahead of kube-controller-manager and kube-scheduler.
+An older kube-controller-manager ignores `spec.scheduling` and compiles no `Workload`/`PodGroup`, and an older kube-scheduler ignores `schedulingGroup` on pods.
+In both cases Jobs schedule pod-by-pod as if the feature were absent until the component is upgraded.
+Users should not rely on gang scheduling until all control-plane instances are upgraded.

+In HA control planes only one kube-controller-manager and one kube-scheduler are leader at a time, so replica skew does not matter.

 ## Production Readiness Review Questionnaire